 flatpak uninstall com.usebottles.bottles

 Congratulations!
 You have successfully installed Bottles.
-Thanks for using this tutorial for installing the Bottles on Ubuntu 22.04 LTS Jammy Jellyfish system.
+Thanks for using this tutorial for installing the Bottles on the Ubuntu 22.04 LTS Jammy Jellyfish system.
 For additional help or useful information, we recommend you check the official Bottles website.